BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 Should interest rates or corporate fortunes fluctuate, the bond’s market value may rise or fall, but the issuing firm’s fundamental liability remains the ongoing coupon.
 The question of how to invest in perpetual bonds frequently involves dealing with specialised brokers or certain online platforms.

-Do coupon payments go on forever?
+Do perpetual bond coupon payments go on forever?

 In theory, the issuer pays coupons perpetually or until it chooses to call (redeem) the bond.
 But there’s no absolute guarantee.
-Issuers can sometimes defer interest payments if terms permit (like in certain bank perpetuals, interest might be skipped under financial stress).
+Issuers can sometimes defer interest payments if terms permit (like in certain bank perpetuals, interest may be skipped under financial stress).
 Nonetheless, skipping coupons can damage the issuer’s credibility.

 Another nuance: if interest rates drop significantly, the issuer might redeem existing perps and reissue at lower rates, ending your original investment.
 So, although the design implies “forever,” real-world factors—financial conditions, rate shifts, or call structures—often cap the actual lifespan of these instruments.

-How to calculate the price of a perpetual bond
+How to calculate the price of a perpetual bond?

 Perpetual bond pricing is similarly unique due to the indefinite nature of coupons.
 The bond’s theoretical price can be estimated by treating coupons as a perpetuity: